openbmc/openbmc/upstream-layers/yocto-docs/documentation/dev-manual/start.rst

       $ source <setup-dir>/build/init-build-env

--  If the :term:`Poky` distro was setup using manual clones of the layers, you need to source the ``oe-init-build-env`` script present in the :term:`OpenEmbedded-Core (OE-Core)` layer:
+-  If the :term:`Poky` distro was set up using manual clones of the layers, you need to source the ``oe-init-build-env`` script present in the :term:`OpenEmbedded-Core (OE-Core)` layer: